2021 MTV Movie & TV Awards: All the Standout Looks

 On My Block star Sierra Capri looked fierce in an bold white textured blazer, which was complete with ruffled and gold buttons, and matching mini skirt.
 The actress completed her look with an Instagram-worthy tiny purse and clear heels.

 Kathryn Hahn showcased her sartorial chops on the MTV Movie & TV Awards red carpet wearing a coordinated two-piece look featuring a black tube top and flared trousers in a matching shade.
-The star, who's nominated for the Best Villain award, also wore beautiful gold earrings, which looked as though they were melting.
+The star, who's nominated for the Best Villain award, also wore beautiful gold earrings by MISHO, which looked as though they were melting.

 Related Gallery